-Per- and polyfluoroalkyl substances (PFAS) are a large family of chemicals in use since the 1950s to make a wide variety of stain-resistant, water-resistant, and non-stick consumer products.
+Per- and polyfluoroalkyl substances (PFAS) are a large family of human-made chemicals in use since the 1950s to make a wide variety of stain-resistant, water-resistant, and non-stick consumer products.
 Some examples include food packaging, outdoor clothing, and non-stick pans.
 PFAS also have many industrial uses because of their special properties.
 In Washington State, PFAS have been used in certain types of firefighting foams utilized by the U.S. military, local fire departments, and airports.

 Watch the video “What are PFAS?” from the Minnesota Pollution Control Agency to learn more.

 - Why are we concerned about PFAS?

 PFAS are a public health concern because they:

 - Can build up in animals, fish, birds, plants, and people.

 - Don’t break down in water, soil, or air.

 - Can travel large distances in water or air.

 - Not all PFAS have the same impact on people or the environment.